GuenterQuast/mPIXdaq/README.md

     class to handle:

         - command-line arguments
+        - event loop controlling data acquisition and data output to file
+        - instantiates classes and calls corresponding methods for
-        - initialization of miniPIX device of input file
+          - initialization of miniPIX device
           - real-time analysis of data frames
           - animated figures to show a live view of incoming data
-        - event loop controlling data acquisition, data output to file graphical display
     """
 ```

-Tow helper classes implement 1d and 2d histogramming functionality for
+Two helper classes implement 1d and 2d histogramming functionality for
 efficient and fast animation using methods from `matplotlib.pyplot`.

 ```